With a strong baht, it’s more than ever crucial to find the best place to exchange money in Bangkok.

 Don’t necessarily run after the best exchange rate and change all your cash at once.

-We’ve seen many times people exchanging too much money at once, then losing it.
+We’ve often seen people exchanging too much money at once, then losing it.

 Yes, Bangkok nightlife can have that effect on you.

-So find a place with a good exchange rate, and change a little bit each time.
+So find a place with a good bkk exchange rate, and change a little bit each time.

 And for more tips for your first time in Bangkok, don’t forget to read that guide.